deeplearning4j/deeplearning4j/examples-tour.md

 ### PrintSchemasAtEachStep.java

-This example shows the print Schema tools that are useful to visualize and ensure that the code to transform is behaving as expected.
+This example shows the print Schema tools that are useful to visualize and to ensure that the code for the transform is behaving as expected.

 * [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/debugging/PrintSchemasAtEachStep.java)

 ### JoinExample.java

-You may need to join datasets before passing to A Neural Network.
-You can do that in DataVec, this example shows you how.
+You may need to join datasets before passing to a neural network.
+You can do that in DataVec, and this example shows you how.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/join/JoinExample.java)

 ### LogDataExample.java

-An example of parsing Log Data using DataVec
+This is an example of parsing log data using DataVec.
+The obvious use cases are cybersecurity and customer relationship management.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/logdata/LogDataExample.java)

 ### MnistImagePipelineExample.java

-This example is from the video below, which demonstrates the ParentPathLabelGenerator, and ImagePreProcessing scaler.
+This example is from the video below, which demonstrates the ParentPathLabelGenerator and ImagePreProcessing scaler.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/GLC8CIoHDnI" frameborder="0" allowfullscreen></iframe>